markstringer-dti/markstringer-dti.github.io/dti.md

 If we all wait until we aren't scared to start tackling the pirate ship, the pirates will already have boarded and we'll be walking the plank.
 If we're working on the team, or if we're managing the team, we need to act, even when we're afraid.

+Timothy R Clark draws this valuable distinction.
+Social friction is going to happen - arguments, fall outs - going to happen.
+But too much is bad for a team.
+It's better if the team gets along.
+Intellectual friction is also going to happen, and it's essential.
+In new situations, when dealing with new problems, we have to expect disagreements, we have to be comfortable with different points of view.
+Managing the psychological safety of a team is about allowing intellectual friction.
+At the same time we need to ease social friction.

-As well as drawing the valuable distinction between social friction and intellectual friction, Timothy R Clark highlights a trade off between cover and candour.
+But he also points out the importance of a trade off between cover and candour.
 If we're one of the bosses, it's our job to reward courage.
 What's courage, it's doing the right thing, in spite of our fears and provide cover for candour.
 And in turn, that requires courage on our part as bosses, because *our* bosses might not like the truth either.

 And here it comes.
 The admission.
 I think I fucked this up for most of my career as a project manager.

 How?
 I think sometimes I've been unaware of this status transaction.
 And I think sometimes, I've mistakenly thought that I can exploit it.
 That I can raise my stature relative to my boss by pointing to the bad news.
 This has never turned out well.
 This is a bit of a revelation for me, just now, writing this book.
 The challenge is to point to the pirate ship on the horizon and tackle it.
 What makes this even more of a challenge is to find a way of doing that that doesn't undermine the bosses.
-This is my revelation - if, even subconsiously, even a little bit, you're also trying to use the fact that you've spotted this problem as a way of elevating your own status, things will go very badly indeed.
+This is my revelation.
+If you're trying to use the fact that you've spotted this problem as a way of elevating your own status, things will go very badly indeed.

 I've spent most of my career as a project manager pointing out the pirate ships.
 I'm not brave.
 But I am clear that *not* pointing out the pirate ships and not dealing with them will not work as a strategy.
 Once you've realised this - that keeping quiet when you see a problem is going to sink a project - it no longer becomes a real option.